 - Protein (lean meats, eggs, oily fish, and other plant-based proteins)

 How To Stop Eating Junk Food At Work?

-Compared to eating healthy at home, making healthy food choices on a busy work day can sometimes prove to be impossible.
+Compared to eating healthy at home, making healthy food choices on a busy work day can sometimes prove to be nearly impossible.
 The situation becomes even worse if you have a busy schedule that does not leave you enough time to have a full meal, walk over to your favourite healthy food restaurant, or even have lunch at all.

 Sometimes, social gatherings (or rather eating with work friends) can also lead you to making unhealthy food choices.
 If you are craving control over how to stop eating junk food at work, here are some tips to help you overcome this.

 Healthy eating is something that has to be intentional because sadly, it does not come easily or naturally to us.
 Whether your office has a vending machine, an in-house kitchen, or has food companies delivering meals and snacks to workers, chances are that most of the food offered and delivered is quite unhealthy.

 The easiest way to avoid temptation is to come to the office prepared.
 If you have an early morning meeting, make sure you arrive full; eat at home, on the train, or in a cab on your way to work.
 You could also pack your breakfast and eat it right before the meeting.
 Being full keeps you from consuming the high carb and high sugar food options offered at work functions.

 If you are lucky enough to have a desk with drawers, move your things around and dedicate one drawer (or at least half of it) to healthy snacks.
 Always keep this stash full of different healthy snacks for whenever you get hungry during work hours.
 If you do not have a drawer, be sure to put a healthy snack or two in your bag every morning before work.
 Such a simple practice can save you from eating unhealthy food while in the office.